On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Corrections

 \subsection{K-correction}

 The observed SED of a galaxy appears different from the rest-frame SED as it gets red-shifted due to the expansion of the Universe.
-So, depending upon the redshift of a source a single waveband may be looking at totally different parts of the galaxy SEDs.
-This will affect the calculation of absolute magnitude of a source in that given waveband and cause erroneous results.
+So, depending upon the redshift of a source a single waveband may look at different parts of the galaxy SEDs.
+This will affect the calculation of the absolute magnitude of a source in that given waveband and cause erroneous results.
 To avoid this effect we have to add a compensating term to the absolute magnitudes of the galaxies in our sample.
-This compensating term is called the K-correction \citep{2002astro.ph.10394H}, which is defined as a ratio of fluxes in the rest-frame and the observed (red-shifted) band. \citet{2021MNRAS.506..473P} describes the methodology used to calculate the K-correction for each UVW1 source.
-The calculated corrections for each source are plotted in Fig. \ref{fig:kcorr}.
-As in paper I, the K-corrections $K\left(z\right)$ are added to the expression calculating the 1500 {\AA} absolute magnitudes from the apparent UVW1 magnitudes,
+This compensating term is called the K-correction \citep{2002astro.ph.10394H}, defined as the ratio of fluxes in the rest-frame waveband for which we are calculating an absolute magnitude and the observed band in which we have measured an apparent magnitude.
+We summarise here the methodology used to calculate the K-correction which is described in \citet{2021MNRAS.506..473P} in detail.
+Due to a shallow survey in the COSMOS field, we expect the sources to be bright starburst galaxies.
+So, to quantify their K-corrections the appropriate models to use are the empirical starburst templates from \citet{1996ApJ...467...38K}.
+These templates do not extend to wavelengths below 1,200 A, but for $z>1$ galaxies the UVW1 filter is sufficiently wide that it includes some emission at rest-frame wavelengths below 1,200 {\AA}.
+To calculate the K-corrections at these redshifts, we extend the starburst templates blue-ward of 1200 {\AA} by using the spectrum of Mrk 66 from \citet{1998ApJ...495..698G}.
+As our UV selection will pick up dust-free bright UV galaxies, we expect that the K-corrections corresponding to the lowest extinction template SB1 should be appropriate for our study.
+However, we do test this assumption by dividing our sample into two sub-samples based on their $B-I$ colour.
+We discuss these tests in detail in Section \ref{sec:6.4}.
+The calculated corrections are plotted in Fig. \ref{fig:kcorr}.
+As in \citetalias{2022MNRAS.511.4882S}, the K-corrections $K\left(z\right)$ are added to the expression calculating the 1500 {\AA} absolute magnitudes from the apparent UVW1 magnitudes (Equation \ref{eq:absmag}).
+We use the \textit{GALEX} FUV passband to define the 1500 {\AA} absolute magnitudes.

-where $X_{\mathrm{UVW1}}$ is the extinction correction from section \ref{sec:3.1} and $d_L\left(z\right)$ is the luminosity distance.
+where $X_{\mathrm{UVW1}}$ is the extinction correction from Section \ref{sec:3.1} and $d_L\left(z\right)$ is the luminosity distance.